santedb/santedb-model/SanteDB.Core.Model/Doc/Query/index.md

 ## Debugging your queries

-Debugging of queries can be done using the OpenIZ Debugging Tool (oizdt) in any debug mode (either Rules or CarePlan).
+Debugging of queries can be done using the SanteDB Debugging Tool (oizdt) in any debug mode (either Rules or CarePlan).
 To test your queries simply launch the debugger and use the DBQ or SDQ (database query or set data query) commands:

 '''